PolarisKnight/homeops/README.md

-# ArgoCD in a Rancher RKE2 Cluster
+# Argo CD in a Rancher RKE2 Cluster

-Welcome to the repository for managing my homelab Kubernetes cluster using Rancher + ArgoCD!
+Welcome to the repository for managing my homelab Kubernetes cluster using Rancher + Argo CD!
 This project is part of my journey to learn and experiment with GitOps principles, Kubernetes, and modern infrastructure management practices.
 As someone who has a background in IT operations utilizing VMs and Docker containers, this is a logical next step for my learning.

 ---

 ## About This Project

-This repository is a key component of my homelab setup, where I use Rancher + ArgoCD to:
+This repository is a key component of my homelab setup, where I use Rancher + Argo CD to:

 - Automate deployments and configurations for my RKE2 cluster.
 - Explore GitOps workflows and best practices.